Getting Started: Contributors

 Understand the structure

-products/ Six products (map, pathway, basecamp, guide, summit, landmark)
+products/ Seven products (map, pathway, outpost, guide, summit, landmark, gear)

 libraries/ Shared libraries (libskill, libui, libdoc, etc.)